bitcoin-unlimited/BUwiki/grouptokenization/groupbchspec.md

 Note: If OP_GROUP appears as a proper script prefix, both these rules and the script machine rules apply.
 If OP_GROUP is used in any other place within the script, only the script machine rules are applied.
 This means that its valid to have an OP_GROUP in some other location within a script whose arguments have any length.
 Even though this makes specification more complex, it makes validation simpler.

+#### Setup

+Construct 3 64 bit bitmaps (per group that appears in the transaction's inputs and outputs): perms, batonPerms and subgroupPerms.
+Initialize them to 0.

 #### Subgroup Authority Baton Rules

-Construct 3 64 bit bitmaps (per group that appears in the transaction's inputs and outputs): perms, outPerms and subgroupPerms.
-Initialize them to 0.

 * for every input authority perms = perms | Flags *(Figure out the permissions available for group operations)*
 * For every input authority with the Baton and Subgroup bits set, subgroupPerms = subgroupPerms | Flags *(Figure out all permissions that can be granted to subgroup authorities due to group authorities)*

 * For every subgroup, look up its corresponding group.
-Set the subgroup's outPerms to the group's subgroupPerms. *(Record in the subgroup the allowable permissions inherited by the parent's authorities)*
+Set the subgroup's batonPerms to the group's subgroupPerms. *(Record in the subgroup the allowable permissions inherited by the parent's authorities)*
 * For every subgroup, look up its corresponding group.
 Set the subgroup.perms = subgroup.perms | group.perms *(Any group authority has the same powers over its subgroup)*

 #### Group Genesis Rule
-* If there is > 1 group that has output authorities but outPerms==0, return INVALID *(We only allow one group Genesis per transaction)*
+* If there is > 1 group that has output authorities but batonPerms==0, return INVALID *(We only allow one group Genesis per transaction)*
-* For the output authority that has a 0 outPerms:
+* For the output authority that has a 0 batonPerms:
 	* If the transaction has other grouped (authority or normal) outputs (for this group), return INVALID
 	* find the SHA256 of the following data:
 		* The transaction's first input "prevout" (hash and index) using standard Bitcoin serialization.
 		* The scriptPubKey of the first OP_RETURN output (skip if there is no OP_RETURN output)
 		* The Flags field
-* If the above SHA256 matches the GroupId field<sup>4</sup>, set all flags in the GroupId outPerms bitmap
+* If the above SHA256 matches the GroupId field<sup>4</sup>, this is a valid genesis UTXO.
+Allow this authority UTXO even though the permission is claims are not enabled via an input authority.
+* If a subgroup output exists, return INVALID *(do not allow subgroup operations in the same transaction as the group genesis)*

 This formulation means that a transaction can contain only create one new group.
-Also, no other outputs in this transaction can use this group (because the groups "perms" flag is 0).
-This is an arbitrary limitation made for simplicity.
+Also, no other outputs in this transaction can use this group (because the groups "perms" flag is 0) or subgroups of this group.
+Isolating the genesis UTXO in this manner is an arbitrary limitation intended to improve implementation consistency by reducing edge cases.

 It is possible for a subgroup to have no input UTXOs but have outputs because the parent group authority might operate on the subgroup.
 An incorrect implementation might misinterpret this as an invalid group genesis output.
-As described above, using outPerms is one way to realize that such an output is not a genesis.
+As described above, using batonPerms is one way to realize that such an output is not a genesis.
 Another (normative) way is that the GroupId for any subgroup must be greater than 32 bytes.

 Note that the genesis authority Flags field may not have all permission bits set.
 The group creator may want to restrict certain permissions from genesis.